Easy Ways to Reuse Throwaways as Household Items

 Recycle a jar to store cookies and crackers.

-The peanut butter jar on the right can easily serve the same purpose as the store-bought glass cookie jar on the left.
+A large peanut butter jar can hold baked goods, just like the store-bought glass cookie jar on the left.

 Recycle a produce container for rinsing fruit and veggies